philthephatman/awesome-hacking-lists/hackwith.md

 ## HTML

+- [proof-of-concepts](https://github.com/EdOverflow/proof-of-concepts) - A little collection of fun and creative proof of concepts to demonstrate the potential impact of a security vulnerability.
 - [bugbountyguide](https://github.com/EdOverflow/bugbountyguide) - Bug Bounty Guide is a launchpad for bug bounty programs and bug bounty hunters.
 - [DetectionLab](https://github.com/clong/DetectionLab) - Vagrant & Packer scripts to build a lab environment complete with security tooling and logging best practices
 - [security-txt](https://github.com/securitytxt/security-txt) - A proposed standard that allows websites to define security policies.